-With the addition of the CBE program, WSSU now provides the most comprehensive RN-BSN program in North Carolina, said Dr. Bridgett Sellars, director of WSSU’s RN to BSN Program, offering:
+With the addition of the CBE program, WSSU now both online and self-paced CBE options, said Dr. Bridgett Sellars, director of WSSU’s RN to BSN Program.

 WSSU ranks as the largest producer of BSNs for African Americans in North Carolina, and the third largest in North Carolina overall.
 In 2016, WSSU nursing graduates also well exceed state and national first-time pass rate averages on the licensure exam, at 94 percent.

 During early September, WSSU’s Division of Nursing is holding listening tours at partner sites to answer questions about the program.

 “WSSU is bringing this unique offering as the first nursing program based in North Carolina,” Sellars said.
 “No other nursing program based in North Carolina offers an individualized program that progresses as the student is able to complete clinical competencies.
 WSSU will continue to deliver a quality education experience with faculty members and advisors available here on campus and at our partner sites across North Carolina.
 We are well positioned to partner with healthcare providers in supporting their goals of increasing the number of nurses educated at the baccalaureate level.”

 “Competency-based degree program design and delivery organizes a student’s learning around content proficiency instead of time spent in the classroom,” said Michelle Soler, director for competency-based education and assessment for the University of North Carolina System.
 “Designing assessments for this Bachelor of Science in Nursing degree will demonstrate to employers that potential hires not only took a course, but demonstrated mastery of key skills and learning outcomes.”